rsyncOSX/RsyncOSX_archived/README.md

 [There is also released a minor version, RsyncGUI](https://itunes.apple.com/us/app/rsyncgui/id1449707783?l=nb&ls=1&mt=12) of RsyncOSX on Apple Mac App Store.
 See the [changelog](https://rsyncosx.github.io/RsyncGUIChangelog).
 RsyncGUI utilizes stock version of rsync in macOS and RsyncGUI only supports synchronize task (no snapshots).

-### About bugs and crash?
+### About bugs?

-What happens [if bugs occurs during execution of tasks in RsyncOSX?](https://rsyncosx.github.io/Bugs).
+ Over the years most bugs are smoked out.
+Thanks to users who reports bugs.
 Fighting bugs are difficult.
 I am not able to test RsyncOSX for all possible user interactions and use.
-From time to time I discover new bugs.
-But I also need support from other users discovering bugs or not expected results.
-If you discover a bug please use the [issues](https://github.com/rsyncOSX/RsyncOSX/issues) and report it.
+I need support from other users discovering bugs or not expected results.
+If you discover a bug [please report it](https://github.com/rsyncOSX/RsyncOSX/issues).

 ### About restoring files to a temporary restore catalog

-If you do a **restore** from the `remote` to the `source`, some files in the source might be deleted.
+If you do a restore from the `remote` to the `source`, some files in the source might be deleted.
 This is due to how rsync works in `synchronize` mode.
 As a precaution **never** do a restore directly from the `remote` to the `source`, always do a restore to a temporary restore catalog.

 ### Application icon